Documentation forNetwork Performance Monitor

 3. On the Node Detail page, click Edit Node in the Management widget.

-4. On Edit Properties, make sure Meraki Devices API is selected as the polling method.
+4. On Edit Properties, make sure Meraki Devices is selected as the polling method.
 See Add Meraki Orchestrator.

 5. Select the Enable polling for SD-WAN metrics box and submit your changes.
 When you go to the Node Details view, the SD-WAN Orchestrator Details page opens by default.
 The Wireless Summary Details view for the device is available as a subview on the left-hand side of the view.